yugn27/FaceXs/README.md

-# FaceXs
+# FaceXs (AR)

-Face detection and recognition app using the CoreML2 to recognize friends.
+Face detection and recognition app using the CoreML2 and ARKIt to recognize friends.